Pylons/pyramid/docs/narr/project.rst

 make any assumption about which sort of datastore you'll want to use, so the sample application uses an instance of ``MyModel`` to represent the root.

-What will likely frighten new developers in the model file is the use of :term:`interface` classes.
-In their simplest form (which is the only form that :mod:`repoze.bfg` requires you to understand), interfaces are simply "marker" attributes indicating the *type* of a model object.
-These can be attached to classes (via the ``implements`` function with one or more interfaces as arguments at class scope).
-In more advanced usage, they can be attached directly to instances.
-We do not demonstrate that here.

 ``run.py``
 ~~~~~~~~~~